 Even though grocery stores sell more bananas than any other fruit, (my son told me that when working in the produce department of Loblaws years ago) the jury is out on whether they are good for you or not.

 Some people believe their high starch and natural sugar (fructose) content should be avoided when watching their weight.
 Others believe their high potassium and fiber levels as well as good protein content are all good for our muscles and energy levels before and after a workout.
 Potassium also helps regulate blood pressure levels.

 So, who is right?
 Both, it just depends on your goals.

 For example, if I am trying to lose a few pounds I avoid bananas, relying on healthy food choices with less starch and sugar levels.
-That’s because this sugar and starch causes a rise in insulin levels which in turn results in fat storage.
-Not good if you are battling those dreaded love handles or sporting a not so flat stomach.
+That’s because this sugar and starch cause a rise in insulin levels which in turn results in fat storage.
+Not good if you are battling those dreaded love handles or sporting a not-so-flat stomach.
 My diet motto however is “moderation is key.”
 I believe if you totally restrict things you like, you will tend to crave them more.

 In my humble opinion, bananas get a bad rap, with the pros far outweighing the cons.
 For that reason, there is always a bunch of bananas on my kitchen counter.
 Not to mention my grandchildren love them.